 After passing the national certification exam, you will be eligible for licensure as an FNP.
-You will need to pass the FNP exam and apply for FNP state certification before you can practice as an FNP.
-Members of Catholic University's online MSN program will guide you through the process and provide post-graduation support services to assist you in becoming a nurse practitioner.
+Catholic University's online MSN program staff and faculty will guide you through the process and provide post-graduation support services to assist you in becoming a nurse practitioner.

 As an FNP, you'll deal with varied patients and health problems in a number of different health care delivery settings.
 FNP track coursework emphasizes the skills and abilities to provide comprehensive primary for patients across the lifespan.
 This accredited online nurse practitioner program is taught by some of the leading experts in the field.
-These professionals bring years of experience in nursing, providing students with the knowledge and skills most applicable to their nursing practitioner careers.
+These professionals bring years of experience in both teaching and practice, providing students with the knowledge and skills most applicable to their nursing practitioner careers.

 In addition to the core nursing courses required to satisfy the MS in Nursing requirements, students in the Family Nurse Practitioner program will take classes in:

-The FNP track also requires 700 hours of supervised clinical experience, which will give you the hands-on skills that are an important part of the FNP role.
+The FNP track also requires 700 hours of supervised clinical experience, which will give you the hands-on skills that are an important part of the F.N.P. role.
 Your faculty adviser will prompt and guide you throughout the program as you approach your clinical hours.
-Your clinical residency is done locally, and you may create a plan designed to allow flexibility around your work and family schedules.
-The local nursing residency is another way Catholic University designs their program requirements around the needs of working professionals and distance learners like you.
+All clinical practica are done locally, and you may create a plan designed to allow flexibility around your work and family schedules.
+Creating two short campus based residencies (in year 2 and 3) is another way Catholic University designs their program requirements around the needs of working professionals and distance learners like you.